 Review the "Information Needed to Complete the Application" section.

 WHO DO I CONTACT IF I HAVE QUESTIONS REGARDING ELIGIBILITY OR MY APPLICATION?

 WHEN WILL I RECEIVE A RESPONSE TO MY APPLICATION?

 Recent Grants and Other Efforts

-The Foundation distributed $1 million in annual grants to 237 civic and charitable groups throughout the state of Wisconsin in its annual distribution of grants.
-The recipient groups typically receive the grants at a luncheon in the Lambeau Field Atrium in December, but due to the pandemic, the 2020 grant checks were mailed to the organizations in October.
-Of the Foundation's contributions, 26 grants – aggregating $114,000 – were awarded to Brown County organizations.
-Additional grants, totaling $886,000, were made to 211 other groups around the state.
-The 2020 grant cycle focused on organizations that directed funds toward the need areas of elderly, homelessness, human services and hunger.
+The Foundation distributed $1 million in annual grants to 274 civic and charitable groups throughout the state of Wisconsin in its annual distribution of grants.
+The recipient groups were guests at a luncheon in the Lambeau Field Atrium, which honored the outstanding efforts and services performed by each of the organizations.
+Of the Foundation's contributions on November 2, 2021, 34 grants – aggregating $136,000 – were awarded to Brown County organizations.
+Additional grants, totaling $864,000, were made to 240 other groups around the state.
+The 2021 grant cycle focused on organizations that directed funds toward the need areas of arts & culture, athletics and education.

 GREEN BAY PACKERS SCHOLARSHIP PROGRAM:

 Established in 2002, this educational partnership with CollegeReady (formerly known as Scholarships, Inc.) and Northeast Wisconsin Technical College benefits student from Brown County.